INSM-TUM-Teaching/arm-to-bpmn-and-declare/declare_modeler/README.md

 ## Usage

-### 1. Upload an Activity Relationship Matrix (ARM)
+### 1. Choose a model to upload

-- On the homepage, click the upload box and select a JSON file formatted as an ARM (Andree et al., 2024).
+#### On the homepage, you'll be presented with two upload options:
+1. Upload ARM Matrix: Upload a JSON file representing an Activity Relationship Matrix (Andree et al., 2024).
-- Example format:
+Example format:
 ```
 {
   "a": { "b": ["<", "⇒"] }
 }
 ```
+2. Upload Declare Model: Upload an existing Declare model (in JSON format) to visualize it directly.

-### 2. Automatic translation
+### 2. Automatic translation (ARM only)
 - Upon upload, your ARM will be automatically validated and translated into Declare constraints using predefined mapping logic.

 ### 3. Model saving